Exploring Recurrent Long-term Temporal Fusion for Multi-view 3D Perception: EXPERIMENTS

 \subsection{Experimental Setting}

-\paragraph{Dataset} We use the classical and challenging nuScenes dataset~\cite{nuScenes20} for experimental evaluations.
-This benchmark contains 1,000 autonomous driving scenes with around 20 seconds per scene, which is split into 850 scenes for training (\texttt{train}) or validation (\texttt{val}) and 150 for testing (\texttt{test}).
+\paragraph{Dataset} We use nuScenes dataset~\cite{nuScenes20} for experimental evaluations.
+It contains 1,000 autonomous driving scenes with around 20 seconds per scene, which is split into 850 scenes for training (\texttt{train}) or validation (\texttt{val}) and 150 for testing (\texttt{test}).
 Six camera images from different perspectives are provided in each frame of the camera data.

 \paragraph{Evaluation Metric} We use four commonly used tasks for autonomous driving systems, as stated below.
 We use the typical evaluation criteria for \textbf{3D objection detection} and report the mean Average Precision (mAP) and nuScenes detection score (NDS).
 The 3D attributes of translation, scale, orientation, velocity, and attribute are evaluated using the mean Average Translation Error (mATE), mean Average Scale Error (mASE), mean Average Orientation Error (mAOE), mean Average Velocity Error (mAVE), and mean Average Attribute Error (mAAE), respectively.
 The Mean Intersection over Union (mIoU) of the drivable area, the lane, and the vehicle is reported following LSS~\cite{LSS20} for the purpose of \textbf{map segmentation} evaluation.
 For object \textbf{tracking} evaluation, we report the average multi-object tracking accuracy (AMOTA), the average multi-object tracking precision (AMOTP), the recall (RECALL), and the multi-object tracking accuracy (MOTA) following the standard assessment metrics.
-For object \textbf{motion prediction} evaluation, we report the minimum Average Displacement Error (minADE), minimum Final Displacement Error (minFDE), Miss Rate (MR), and the End-to-end Prediction Accuracy (EPA) following the practice of ViP3D~\cite{ViP3D22}.
+For object \textbf{motion prediction} evaluation, we report the minimum Average Displacement Error (minADE), minimum Final Displacement Error (minFDE), Miss Rate (MR), and the End-to-end Prediction Accuracy (EPA) following ViP3D~\cite{ViP3D22}.

 \paragraph{Implementation Details} We conduct our experiments based on the BEVDepth~\cite{BEVDepth23} and BEVStereo~\cite{BEVStereo23}.
 The learning rate, optimizer, and data augmentation are the same as BEVDepth~\cite{BEVDepth23}.
 Unless otherwise specified, we use ResNet50~\cite{ResNet16} pre-trained on ImageNet~\cite{ImageNet09} as the image backbone and SECOND FPN~\cite{SECOND18} as the image neck.
 The size of the BEV feature in all of our experiments is 128 $\times$ 128.
 The perception ranges are [-51.2m, 51.2m] for the $X$ and $Y$ axis, and the resolution of each BEV grid is 0.8m.